 1. Keep a marathon mentality

 When you step up or over into a new management position, it’s very easy to be excited about the ideas you have.
 This enthusiasm is definitely a good thing but it's very important to pace yourself.
-Before you start any major projects, give yourself time to understand your role and the inner workings of your team.
+Before you start any major projects, give yourself time to understand your role and the inner workings of your team and team members.

 As a team manager, you may not always have the luxury of time and quick changes are sometimes essential.
 Still, take the time to consult with and understand your team to make sure you don't throw the baby out with the bath water.
 If you've got big ideas that you can't work on just yet, make a note of them somewhere you will remember and come back to them when you've settled in to your position.